Preventive healthcare: Secondary prevention

-Secondary prevention is about identifying early stages of diseases, e.g. by using screening tests.
-It deals with latent diseases and attempts to prevent an asymptomatic disease from progressing to symptomatic disease.
+Secondary prevention attempts to prevent asymptomatic disease from progressing to symptomatic disease by identifying an early stage of a disease by using a screening test, usually followed by confirmatory tests, and then providing appropriate treatment to those who are found to have the disease.
 Certain diseases can be classified as primary or secondary.
 This depends on definitions of what constitutes a disease, though, in general, primary prevention addresses the root cause of a disease or injury whereas secondary prevention aims to detect and treat a disease early on.
 Secondary prevention consists of "early diagnosis and prompt treatment" to contain the disease and prevent its spread to other individuals, and "disability limitation" to prevent potential future complications and disabilities from the disease.
 Early diagnosis and prompt treatment for a syphilis patient would include a course of antibiotics to destroy the pathogen and screening and treatment of any infants born to syphilitic mothers.
-Disability limitation for syphilitic patients includes continued check-ups on the heart, cerebrospinal fluid, and central nervous system of patients to curb any damaging effects such as blindness or paralysis.
+Tertiary prevention for patients with advanced syphilis includes continued check-ups on the heart, cerebrospinal fluid, and central nervous system of patients to curb any damaging effects such as blindness or paralysis.